m-dierker/nanoleaf-desktop-proxy/README.md

 - In the Wireshark filter field, type `http`, and press Enter.
 This will filter to just HTTP requests.
 - Under the Info column, look for a request that starts `POST /essentials/control`.
 This is the call from Nanoleaf to itself to set a scene.
 - With this request highlighted, right click `Javascript Object Notation: application/json` in the bottom left panel, then select Copy --> ...as C string.
-This should copy/ a bunch of JSON that looks like this:
+This should copy a bunch of JSON that looks like this:

 ```